 - Family subscription for up to 6 people with separate logins

-- You as the subscriber become the team leader
+- You as the subscriber are the team leader

-- Team leader designates up to five additional family and caregivers as teammates
+- You may invite up to five additional family members and/or caregivers to the course

-- Team leader can add or replace team members as needed
+- You can add or replace team members as needed

 We’ve designed this course as a team subscription (for a group of up to 6 family members/caregivers) so that you can share the classes with each caregiver and family member in your loved one’s life.